egordm/boosters/docs/benchmarks/2025-12-15-4-quality-performance-report.md

 This achieves **training parity with LightGBM** while maintaining our advantages in quality and prediction speed.

-For users who train once and predict often, booste-rs is already the better choice.
+For users who train once and predict often, boosters is already the better choice.